Current Students

 Entry to Japan

-2. Submit the Certificate of Eligibility for Status of Residence to an Immigration officer
+2. Submit the visa and the CoE for Status of Residence to an Immigration officer at landing permission

 3. Obtain residential permission